rustatian/Microservices/README.md

-# TaskManager
+# Microservices
-Backend for TaskManager (https://github.com/ArtsiomPiashchynski/TaskManager) written in GO, hosted in http://0xdev.me.
+Samples of different microservices architectures written in GO

 # Authorization

-Authorization microservice with consul, go-kit.
-Create jwt token after login request, optioinally can save it in consul k/v storage, also have heath checks
+Creates jwt token after login request, optioinally can save it in consul k/v storage, also has heath checks

 # Vault

-Vault microservice to generate hashes from passwords and then compare
+Vault microservice is used for generate hashes from passwords and then compare

 # Registration

-Registration microservice using to register users, also connects to vault service to generate hashes (and after compare) from passwords to store in db
+Registration microservice is used for register users, also connects to vault service to generate hashes (and after compare) from passwords to store in db

-# Task calendar

-Microservice that would be used for adding, showing and deleting tasks from task (or events) calendar

 All services contains /health endpoint to connect to consul and /metrics endpoint to pull metrics to Prometheus